 In 2023, the number of smartphone users across the globe is estimated at 6.8 billion, which amounts to a 4.2% annual increase.
 Also, Double the Donation points out that there has been a 50% increase in the number of transactions on online donation pages completed through mobile devices.
 What does all this mean for your nonprofit?

 Having the right tools to collect mobile donations easily and efficiently is vital for a fundraising option.

 In this ultimate guide, we’ll give you the nitty-gritty about why and how to start a mobile giving fundraising initiative in your nonprofit.
 We’ll look at the following:

 Mobile giving refers to the ability of your donors to give to your campaign on a variety of mobile devices.
-Mobile donation pages, text fundraising, and mobile kiosks are all examples of mobile giving.
+Mobile donation pages, text fundraising, giving with mobile digital wallets, and mobile kiosks are all examples of mobile giving.

 Both mobile giving and online giving take place online, so the distinction can be confusing.
 The important distinction is that mobile giving is done on some kind of mobile device, be it a smartphone or tablet.

-Here are some important statistics to keep in mind when deciding how important mobile fundraising is to your organization.
+Here are some interesting facts and statistics to keep in mind when deciding how important mobile fundraising is to your organization –

 Knowing how important mobile fundraising is for your organization is the first step.
 Understanding how mobile giving might continue to grow and implementing best practices in your organization’s strategy is the next step.